Download the daily routes and rest stops map here* (2.4 MB).

 For riders with a GPS but not comfortable with loading routes, we will have staff available Saturday night and Sunday morning to load the routes.
 Just bring your GPS and USB connecting cable.

-GPS Route Details Follow:
+GPS File Details

-If your GPS device is able to use them, routing files like .gpx, .tcx or .fit file type may be used to help you navigate the Tour route.
-The zip file link below contains the full route, day by day, in each of these formats.
+If your GPS device is able to use them, routing files like .gpx, and .fit files may be used to help you navigate the Tour route.
+The "GPS Routing Files" link below contains the full route, day by day, in each of these formats.

 These routes will work with most all Garmin Edge models 500 and above with appropriate maps installed.